Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

 #Pandas is a module that is great for dealing with tables of data
 import pandas

-#This is a library for making figures (orignally based off Matlab plotting routines)
+#This is a library for making figures (originally based off Matlab plotting routines)
-#We use the alias 'plt' because we don't want to type out the whole name everytime we reference it!
+#We use the alias 'plt' because we don't want to type out the whole name every time we reference it!
 import matplotlib.pyplot as plt
 ```